Nevada Counties and Historical Facts

 Each county may have its own records on file.
 However, many county records can be found on microfilm at the FHL and at the Nevada State Library and Archives.

 County recorders are responsible for most county land records.
 However, two counties have their land records at the county assessor’s office.
 The court records are maintained by the clerk of the courts and the probate records are maintained by the county clerks in each county.
-The county pages below contains contact information for each county’s offices.
 The Nevada State Library and Archives has a list of which county offices hold which types of records.
 See also a list of links to county and county seat government run websites.

 List of Nevada Extinct Counties